artcuddy/project3-enigma/README.md

 * A message to the user to enter their name is seen first.
 This alerts the user on how to start playing the game.

+* Text is run over the screen to explain the first